+- X Must not be stored together

-- May be stored together with specific preventions 0 - May be stored together
+- May be stored together with specific preventions

+- + May be stored together

 Note: Depending on other risk factors, compatibility assessment based on the table above may not be relevant to storage situations, particularly where large volumes of dangerous goods are stored and handled.
 Reference should be made to the Safety Data Sheets for each substance or article and risks assessed accordingly.